As of August 1, 2011, all cases must be filed between the hours of 8:00 A.M. and 4:30 P.M.

 Denver, CO 80202

 Directions: The building is located on Colfax Avenue, approximately 2 blocks west of Broadway.
-The Office and Hearing Room (2.H.14) are located on the 2nd floor at the northeastern end of the newly constructed portion of the building.
+The Office and Hearing Room (2.H.14) are located on the 2nd floor at the northeastern end of the building, near Court Place and 15th Street.

 Board of Adjustment for Zoning Appeals